numantariq/SwiftPMLicensesGenerator/README.md

 # SwiftPMLicensesGenerator

-A Swift Package to extract dependecies and licenses defined by SwiftPM.
-License is read from {Derived Data}/{App Folder}/SourcePackages/checkout.
-This is the path where Xcode checks out SPM dependencies.
+A Swift Package used for extracting licenses from third party dependencies from an Xcode project or Swift Package Manager project.
 A license is only returned if the dependency has added a license file at the root of it's repo.
 Rest of the information about the dependencies is extracted from the `Package.resolved` file.
-It can be found at following paths:

 ## Usage Instructions

-### Running the Licences Generator

 The `LicencesGenerator` is a command-line tool designed to generate a list of licenses for dependencies added via Swift Package Manager by specifying the path to an Xcode project file.
-The tool automatically locates the `Package.resolved` file based on the provided project file path and generates a JSON file containing the licenses information.
+The tool automatically locates the `Package.resolved` file based on the root path of the Xcode project or Swift package manager project, and generates a JSON file containing the licenses information.

 Here’s how to run the generator from the command line from a folder with an Xcode project or Swift Package manager project.